JosephZhang-LDL/Networks-Server/README.md

 We use ExecutorService to maintain a threadpool for I/O tasks.
 We maintain the threadpool inside our `ControlThreadHandler`, where we can submit read or write tasks.
 In our current design, we maintain a pool of 10 threads that are picked based on Java's ExectuorService class to run our runnables.

 ## Async I/O Using Select Structure
+We currently have a select structure set up where the Selector will poll for keys.
+If a key is acceptable, it will connect to the server and be marked as readable.
+Then, if a key is readable, a new thread from the threadpool would take on the task of reading it before marking the key as writable.
+In this time, the async runnable task will be locked using synchronized over the fields the runnable is writing into.
+Finally, if a key is readable, a new thread from the threadpool would output in the same way before checking the Connection header to see if the socket should be closed or returned to a connect state.

 ## Performance and Benchmarking
 To benchmark our performance, we have used Apache Benchmark, as suggested.
 Our server performs with a transfer rate of [TRANSFER_RATE] after we remove the print to console we use for debugging.